ligato/docs/docs/user-guide/get-vpp-agent.md

 ** What is included in the pre-built production image:**

-- Binaries for the VPP Agent with default config files
+- Binaries for the vpp-agent with default config files
 - Installation of the compatible VPP

 **What is included in the pre-built development image:**

-- VPP Agent with default config files including source code
+- vpp-agent with default config files including source code
 - Compatible VPP installation including source code and build artifacts
-- Development environment with all requirements to build the VPP Agent and the VPP
+- Development environment with all requirements to build the vpp-agent and the VPP
 - Tools to generate code (proto models, binary APIs)

 Command to pull the docker image: